ssec/polar2grid/doc/source/examples/acspo_example.rst

             method: !!python/name:satpy.enhancements.stretch
             kwargs: {stretch: 'crude', min_stretch: 275.0, max_stretch: 305.0}

-I can then apply this new rescaling file by referencing the file in the `polar2grid.sh` execution.  <<<<In the example below, `my_rescale.yaml` file is located in the execution directory.
+I can then apply this new rescaling by referencing the file in the `polar2grid.sh` execution.
+In the example below, `my_rescale.yaml` file is located in the execution directory.
 If it is not, you will need to provide the full path to the file.
-NEEDS REWRITING>>>> Please Note: Polar2Grid does not overwrite output files, so you will need to either rename or delete the original ACSPO GeoTIFF output file.
+The original `noaa20_viirs_sst_20220810_184327_great_lakes.tif` file will be overwritten by using this command.

 .. code-block:: bash

-    This will need to be changed.
+    polar2grid.sh -r acspo -w geotiff --extra-config-path my_rescale.yaml \

-    polar2grid.sh -r acspo -w geotiff --grid-coverage 0 --fill-value 0 --grid-configs my_grid.yaml \
+      --grid-coverage 0 --grid-configs my_grid.yaml -g great_lakes \
-      -g great_lakes --extra-config-path ${PWD} -f viirs/*.nc
+      --fill-value 0 -f  viirs/*.nc

 The result of applying this rescaling to my image and applying my colormap is shown below.